Hope for the Best, Plan for the Worst

 Tim and I planned, last May 2020, to spend Christmas with our sons.
 One living in Seattle and the other in Hawaii.
 The plan was to pick up one son in Seattle on our way from London, with a stop to see our parents in Seattle, and then proceed to Hawaii for Christmas.
 Surely, we will be able to travel by December, right?

-Our first flight from London to Seattle was cancelled, so we re-booked to fly through Miami.
+Our first flight from London to Seattle was canceled, so we re-booked to fly through Miami.
 More on that later.
 We made it to Seattle on December 14th.
 We scheduled and took our COVID-19 test to enter Hawaii and were able to spend the holiday with our sons.
-That, of course is the easy sounding version.
-There was a lot of rescheduling and what ifs and contingency plans.
+That, of course, is the easy-sounding version.
+There was a lot of rescheduling and what-ifs and contingency plans.

 Having been through and still going through the uncertainty of travel, I am here to tell you that it is possible, but you must plan and have a backup plan for your backup plan.

 My outlook for the return of tourism is cautiously optimistic for the latter half of 2021.
 We must all consider our own risk factors when traveling, as we each bring something different to the table.

 If you are squirming in your chair to travel, consider a domestic location.
 You can get to Florida, New Orleans, Arizona, or New Mexico to name a few places without (at the time of this writing) requiring a test.
 Restrictions are constantly changing, which is why travel agents are here to help you navigate these waters.
 Hawaii requires testing to enter the state (again, at the time of this writing).
 The airlines and the state have worked to make this as seamless as possible.